democallister/Zork-Team-6/README.md

     DropCommand(String itemName) {
         this.itemName = itemName;
     }
+    /**
+     * Checks to see if the specified item is in the players inventory
+     * removes it if it is, prints a message stating they do not have the item if it is not
+     * @return String - affirmation that the item was dropped

-    public String execute() {
+     * @return String - Notice that the player does not have the item */ public String execute() {
         if (itemName == null || itemName.trim().length() == 0) {
             return "Drop what?\n";